-With legislative changes effective January 1, 2012, the state-administering agency is the Department of Public Safety (DPS), Community Programs, located at 3010 Hammond Business Place, 4212 Mail Service Center, Raleigh, North Carolina 27699-4212.
+With legislative changes effective January 1, 2012, the state-administering agency is the Department of Public Safety (DPS), Juvenile Community Programs, located at 3010 Hammond Business Place, 4212 Mail Service Center, Raleigh, North Carolina 27699-4212.
 Prior to January 2012, the administering agency was the Department of Juvenile Justice and Delinquency Prevention (DJJDP).
 The Department of Juvenile Justice and Delinquency Prevention, Department of Corrections and Department of Crime and Public Safety were merged to become the Department of Public Safety with Juvenile Justice now a Division of DPS.
-The merger was effective as of January1, 2012.
-All General Statutes that govern the Juvenile Crime Prevention Council and its responsibilities has been re-codified and now are found in G. S. 143B-845-852 and G.S.
-143B-1104.
+The merger was effective as of January 1, 2012.
+All General Statutes that govern the Juvenile Crime Prevention Council and its responsibilities have been re-codified and now are found in G. S. 143B- 845-853.

-The DPS Area Consultants provide financial and technical assistance from DPS to county government.
+The DPS Area Consultants provide programmatic, financial and technical assistance to Juvenile Crime Prevention Councils, JCPC Programs and county government.
 Each County Board of Commissioners appoints a Juvenile Crime Prevention Council, which is comprised of membership based on statutory requirements.
 The JCPC recommends to the county a funding plan for an array of services to be funded with state funds from DPS, local and other funds.
-The county funding plan is submitted to the County board of Commissioners for approval, after which it is submitted to the DPS Area Office.
+The county funding plan is submitted to the County Board of Commissioners for approval, after which it is submitted to the DPS Area Office.
 The services identified in the county funding plan are programs authorized by JCPC Program Agreements, which are four party agreements between the Program Provider, the JCPC, County Board of Commissioners and DPS.
 The Program Agreement details the services to be provided and the budget.
 Upon review by the DPS Area Consultant (located in the area office in their region), program agreements are electronically released for review and signature via DocuSign by all parties.
 Approved program agreements are electronically signed by the Program Manager, the JCPC Chairperson, the County Finance Officer, and the DPS Authorizing Official.
-Approved Program Agreements are electronically filed in the Department of Public Safety's web-based data system, NCALLIES (North Carolina: A Local Link to Improve Effective Services) and hard copies of program agreements are filed in the Regional Area Offices.
-Fully executed program agreements are retained in the NCALLIES system database and can be accessed with an NCID.
+Fully executed, approved Program Agreements are electronically filed and retained in the Department of Public Safety's web-based data system, NCALLIES (North Carolina: A Local Link to Improve Effective Services.